fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 This is a full time contract position renewed on a monthly basis.
 Note: since this is a start-up, ongoing funding beyond the first month is not guaranteed, but it’s likely we can provide ongoing funding if your work goes well and demonstrates impact.

-To apply, please send a résumé, links to samples, and a cover letter which explains why you want to do mission-based work to [ateams@fightforthefuture.org](mailto:ateams@fightforthefuture.org).
+When applying, please include a résumé, links to samples, and a cover letter which explains why you want to do mission-based work.
 Please include where you heard about the opportunity.

 <script type="text/javascript" src="https://app.jazz.co/widgets/buttons/create/fightforthefuture/wVUcYpvRfH"></script>